wafi0/UBD_MathSW-MATLAB/README.md

 # Info
-None of these are graded coursework.
-These are from one of the modules I'm taking this semester, on Math software.
+These scripts are from one of the modules I'm taking this semester, SM-2302 Software for Mathematicians (webpage: [GH Pages](https://sm2302.github.io)/[Normal](https://github.com/sm2302)).
+None of these are from graded coursework.
 Other than MATLAB, we also get introduced to:
 - R (statistical computations)
 - Git (version control), and
 - $LaTeX$ (typesetting of formal documents)